Ciaanh/du-project/README.md

 This extension for Visual Studio Code provide some tools to manage code project for the game Dual Universe

-There is a trello available to notify Bugs and Ideas: https://trello.com/b/Dnl4fPQ9/vs-code-du-project-extension

 ## Features